Nishant-Raj-Hub/Dad-Jokes-Chrome-Extension-/README.md

 Open Chrome or brave:
-Launch the Google Chrome browser on your computer.
+Launch the Google Chrome or brave browser on your computer.

 Access Extensions Page:
-In the Chrome address bar, type chrome://extensions/ and press Enter to open the Extensions page.
+In the Chrome address bar, type chrome://extensions/ or brave://extensions/ and press Enter to open the Extensions page.

 Enable Developer Mode:
 In the top right corner of the Extensions page, toggle the Developer mode switch to ON.